Let's rank every X-Man ever

 33. Illyana Rasputin/Darkchylde

-Colossus’ sister, raised in a corner of Limbo where little girls learn how to use swords and turn into horned monstrosities.
-Died of the Legacy Virus – basically the AIDS of the early-’90s X-verse – then came back to life from hell.
+Colossus' sister, is raised in a corner of Limbo where little girls learn how to use swords and turn into horned monstrosities.
+Died of the Legacy Virus—a deadly plague that affected the early-'90s X-Verse—then came back to life from hell.
 Basically lived a life that was somewhere between Michael Moorcock and Labyrinth and God of War.
 But the key thing here is: Sword!

 Basically Sunfire, except I had him as an action figure.

 There's a special kind of comic book character who has an incredible amount of potential that never gets tapped, but the mere promise of that potential makes them fascinating.
 Cue Longshot, a revolutionary from a dystopian nether-world that's basically Running Man Beyond Thunderdome.
 Engineered to be a slave, became a revolutionary, has "good luck" powers that actually kind of make sense.
 Then he became an X-Man and mostly stopped being interesting for decades thereafter.

 30. Marvel Girl/Jean Grey/Phoenix/Madelyne Pryor